hdShang/arxiv-daily/docs/cs-RO/2025-08-24/papers/250817466v2-optimizing-grasping-in-legged-robots-a-deep-learning-approach-to-loc.md

 ---
 layout: default
-title: Optimizing Grasping in Legged Robots: A Deep Learning Approach to Loco-Manipulation
+title: "Optimizing Grasping in Legged Robots: A Deep Learning Approach to Loco-Manipulation"
 ---

 # Optimizing Grasping in Legged Robots: A Deep Learning Approach to Loco-Manipulation